Rapptz/discord.py/docs/api.rst

 .. function:: on_group_join(channel, user)
               on_group_remove(channel, user)

-    Called when someone joins or leaves a group, i.e. a :class:`PrivateChannel` with a :attr:`PrivateChannel.type` of :attr:`ChannelType.group`.
+    Called when someone joins or leaves a :class:`GroupChannel`.

     :param channel: The group that the user joined or left.
     :param user: The user that joined or left.